 The language of instruction in the School of Education is English.
-All candidates are required to teach proficiently in K-12 classrooms in the English language.
+All candidates are required to read, write, and teach proficiently in K-12 classrooms in the English language.

 BEd PRACTICUM ELIGIBILITY

 Each candidate must apply for both Practicum I and Practicum II by February 20 in the academic year before the planned year of enrolment.